madrover/pyscaler/docs/design.rst

 As Django is a web application it just executes code when an url is called.
 As PyScaler needs to execute code on a scheduled basis (performance data collecting, etc...), it relies on Celery scheduling capabilities to automate the code execution.
+The Celery component that handles the periodics tasks is called Celerybeat.

 PyScaler can invoke lengthy operations such as virtual machine deployments, etc...
 Being PyScaler a web application it is supposed to